Orgy (band): Hiatus (2005–2012)

 When asked for an Orgy update in late July 2008, Shuck informed fans that Orgy's return is still underway but their priority is getting the much delayed Julien-K album released.
-During a video interview at the annual Californian NAMM 2009 convention, Derakh mentioned a 2010 Orgy reunion.
+During a video interview at the NAMM Show in 2009, Derakh mentioned a 2010 Orgy reunion.

 Shuck and Derakh released their first album as Julien-K, titled Death to Analog, in March 2009.
 In the same year, they also released an album with Chester Bennington of Linkin Park under the name Dead by Sunrise.

 On October 25, 2010, Ryan Shuck and Amir Derakh stated on the Julien-K blog: "As of Oct.
 26th we will no longer be part of Orgy.
 Jay will continue making music without the original members."

 On October 30, 2010, Jay Gordon released a statement via his official Facebook profile stating that he still owns the Orgy name and wants to continue forth creating new material for the band.
 Gordon wrote that all previous members of the band were too busy with numerous side projects to continue with the original band.
 "Everyone has been so busy with their different projects I figured this was the only way for me to continue on with the name.
 I started this band, and I don't want to let it fall to the wayside completely."

 On November 7, 2011, Blabbermouth.net published a news story detailing the bitter feud between Gordon and guitarists Shuck and Derakh, that had spiraled out of control after Gordon revealed his plans to assemble a band of musicians and begin touring under the name Orgy.